Let’s work together

 Some banks, including Gateway, have products specifically designed for the development of granny flats.
 If you choose this option, you may have to refinance your existing mortgage with the new credit provider in order to gain access to the granny flat loan.

-An approval for a secondary dwelling generally takes about three months to get approval.
+An approval for a secondary dwelling generally takes about three months to get approval through a development application with Council.
 This will allow time for creating the concept design, detailed plans, choosing selections, engineering, signing the contract and an official DA Approval of a granny flat.
+If the granny flat can be approved under a complying development certificate then this approval timeframe becomes potentially around 10 days.

 This will depend on whether you are putting together a flat pack, installing a pre-fabricated unit or building from scratch.
 Some suppliers claim their dwellings can be erected in as little as six